Collecting international duty and import taxes

 - From your Shopify admin, go to Settings > Taxes and duties.

-- In the Duties and import taxes section, click Set up.
+- In the Duty and import taxes section, click Set up.

-- Check the countries and regions that you want to collect duties and import taxes for.
+- Check the countries and regions that you want to collect duty and import taxes for.

 - Click Set up.

-For each order, duties and import taxes are calculated based on the shipping destination, each product’s country of origin, and each product’s HS code.
+For each order, duty and import taxes are calculated based on the shipping destination, each product’s country of origin, and each product’s HS code.

 If a product doesn't have an HS code, then make sure to specify a product type.
-If a product in an order doesn't have an HS code or product type, then duties and import taxes won't be calculated on that order even if you've set orders from a country or region to collect duties and import taxes.
+If a product in an order doesn't have an HS code or product type, then duty and import taxes won't be calculated on that order even if you've set orders from a country or region to collect duty and import taxes.

 Duties calculation on free items

-Orders that are subject to duties and import taxes
+Orders that are subject to duty and import taxes

-Not all orders are subject to duties and import taxes.
-Many countries have a de minimis, a minimum order value, before duties and import taxes apply.
+Not all orders are subject to duty and import taxes.
+Many countries have a de minimis, a minimum order value, before duty and import taxes apply.

 For example, goods that are shipped from Mexico or the United States into Canada are subject to duties if the goods are valued at $150 CAD or more, and subject to import taxes if the goods are valued at $40 or more.
 If you're not sure what the de minimis value is for the country or region you're shipping to, then check the website of that country or region's tax authority, or consult a local tax expert.